What is a Fully Developed Claim (FDC)?

 How Much Faster is the FDC Program?
 Analyzing the Data

-Historically, the VA has processed FDC claims faster than standard claims.
-While timelines fluctuate, it’s not uncommon for an FDC to receive a decision 30-50% faster than a standard claim.
-The VA’s goal is to complete FDCs in under 125 days, although this target can vary based on the overall backlog.
-By front-loading the evidence, you can shave months off the “Evidence Gathering” phase of the VA claim timeline.
+Historically, the VA has processed FDC claims more efficiently than standard claims.
+While timelines fluctuate, the FDC program is designed to reach a decision in a more streamlined manner than a standard claim.
+The VA’s goal is to complete FDCs within their established performance targets.
+By providing clinical evidence upfront, you can potentially reduce delays in the ‘Evidence Gathering’ phase of the VA claim timeline.

 When is a Standard Claim a Better Option?

-A standard claim might be a better choice if you are having difficulty obtaining certain records.
-For example, if you know you were treated at a private hospital years ago but can’t get them to release your records, you can identify that source in a standard claim, and the VA will use its resources to obtain them for you.
-Filing an FDC without all the necessary evidence will likely result in a denial or the claim being converted to the standard process, negating any time savings.
+A standard claim process might be appropriate if you are having difficulty obtaining certain records.
+For example, if you know you were treated at a private hospital years ago but cannot obtain those records personally, you can identify that source in a standard claim, and the VA will use its resources to obtain them.
+Filing an FDC without all necessary medical evidence may result in the claim being converted to the standard process by the VA.

 FAQ: Fully Developed Claims